 8. Is It True Happiness Spreads But Depression Doesn’t?

-A direct release from the University of Warwick on EurekAlert!—The Global Source Of Science News talks about the spread of depression vs. happiness.
+A direct release (Spreading of healthy mood in adolescent social networks) from the University of Warwick on EurekAlert!—The Global Source Of Science News talks about the spread of depression vs. happiness.

 Professor Frances Griffiths, head of social science and systems in health at Warwick Medical School, said:

 “Depression is a major public health concern worldwide.
 But the good news is we’ve found that a healthy mood amongst friends is linked with a significantly reduced risk of developing and increased chance of recovering from depression.

 “Our results offer implications for improving adolescent mood.
 In particular, they suggest the hypothesis that encouraging friendship networks between adolescents could reduce both the incidence and prevalence of depression among teenagers.”

 The study, published in the journal Proceedings of the Royal Society, titled “Spreading of healthy mood in adolescent social networks,” concluded: